dcapwell/scala-tour/Traits.md

 }
 ```

-This seems ok, but to the consumer of `MyBar`, they won't know what is happening or that I have done this.
-Scala view to how to do this is with types and mixing behaviors together (this is a common idea in functional programming; types should describe whats going on).
+This seems ok, but to the consumer of `MyBar`, he/she won't know what is happening or that `MyBar` has done this.
+Scala's view of how to do this comes from a common thought in functional programming; types should reflect what happened.
+What does it mean in this context?
+Well, in normal scala code you won't see the above often (implement an interface and mix in multiple behaviors).
+Instead you will see a powerful feature of scala; trait mixins.
+A mixin is a trait that adds or enhance functionality on the type its been mixed into; types should describe whats going on.

 ```scala
 trait BarLogger extends Bar {